robbie-decker/robbie-decker/README.md

 </div>

 ### 👤 About me :
-- :computer: Aspiring Software Engineer with a love for the web from Clarkson University
+- :computer: Software Engineer with a love for the web from Clarkson University

 - :closed_book: Currently learning React